roytang/blog/content/post/2004/10/about-the-jitse-and-exams-in-general.md

 surprised.html

 ### Comment by ruby on 2007-03-22 08:23:21 +0000
-hi&#8230;i would like to know if you had with you the booklet when you took the
+hi... i would like to know if you had with you the booklet when you took the

 exam? the questionnaire..actually, i have no idea what would be scope of the